 After

-Access windows, gate notes, pets, equipment location, and resident availability are already in the summary.
+Access windows, gate notes, pets, equipment location, prior tickets, and resident availability are already in the summary.

 Before